February 24, 2015

 1 Comment »

-In today’s State of the Union the President provided Read the rest of this entry »
+The transcript of the AM program Read the rest of this entry »

 Posted in Privacy